Battery-Intelligence-Lab/galv/docs/AdministrationGuide.md

 docker-compose run --rm galvanalyser_app python manage.py create_user
 ```

-You will be promoted for a username, password and email for the new user, and asked if
+You will be prompted for a username, password and email for the new user, and asked if
 this user should belong to the Admin group

 ## Configuring harvesters